stdcout42/nao-move/docs/raw_logbook.md

 - Added directional as well as scaling feedback
 - Added faster + slower feedback
 - Possible TODO: create extra thread for the replay feature - allowing the program to break off the replay if a ''stop' command is heard

+## May 2nd
+- Add a no voice launcher
+- Add keyboard support

+## May 3th
+- Set up a barebone pepper simulator (nothing really works yet)